 The most important thing to consider is your visitor's user experience.
 While optimizing your website for an algorithm sounds purely scientific, remember that the goal of search engines is the deliver the best experience possible to their end-users: searchers.
 If you keep that goal in mind with your SEO strategy, you'll be more likely to make good choices.
 Think about humans first and search engines second, and you'll be alright.

 We know you're a busy marketer with a lot of things on your plate.
 SEO need not fall to the bottom of your priority list because of lack of knowledge -- or, worse, fear you're doing it wrong.
 We hope this was a helpful starting-off point for your on-page SEO efforts.
+To learn more about on-page SEO we have a free SEO course that provides helpful tips and tricks.
 Happy optimizing!

 Editor's Note: This post was originally published in February 2014 and has been updated for accuracy and comprehensiveness.